pozil/picklist-service/README.md

 # Salesforce Lightning Picklist Service Component

+⚠️ This project is archived ⚠️

+Consider moving to Lightning Web Components.
+See the [Retrieving Picklist Values Without Using Apex](https://developer.salesforce.com/blogs/2019/12/retrieving-picklist-values-without-using-apex.html) blog post and the [sample LWC repository](https://github.com/pozil/picklist-buttons).

 ## About
 This is a generic and reusable Lightning component that retrieves any picklist entries.<br/>
 This is a service component so it has no user interface of it's own: it is meant to be called by other components.